Financial assessment for social care

 If you live in the same household as your child, you get an extra £94.90 a week per child.

-If you get a carers premium, you get an extra £49.05 a week.
+If you get a carers premium, you get an extra £52.35 a week.
+This applies to single people and those in relationships.

 Carers premium can also be called: